 Members may wish to cover ‘lost’ pay to protect any final pensionable pay calculations for pre-1 April 2015 membership or to protect 85-year rule dates, which could be later if the break is not covered.

-To buy lost pension for strike.
-Where an active member takes strike action, they may choose to buy extra pension to replace the amount lost.
-The amount of lost pension shall be calculated as 1/49th of the lost pensionable pay during the period of strike if they were in the main section during that period, or 1/98th of the lost pensionable pay for the period of strike if they were in the 50/50 section during that period.
+To buy lost pension for a trade dispute.
+Where an active member is absent due to a trade dispute , they may choose to buy extra pension to replace the amount lost.
+The amount of lost pension shall be calculated as 1/49th of the lost pensionable pay during the period of trade dispute if they were in the main section during that period, or 1/98th of the lost pensionable pay for the period of the trade dispute if they were in the 50/50 section during that period.
 Please note that where the employee has pre-2015 LGPS (NI) membership different rules apply (see section 19.6).

 An employee can commence an APC in this circumstance even if they are in the 50/50 section.